Felipevhm/m02project/README.md

 ## Description

 RecycleSpot API is a system developed to automate actions related to storing information about waste collection locations and users.
-This system allows efficient management of users and collection locations, ensuring data security and integrity through JWT authentication.
+This system allows management of users and collection locations, ensuring data security and integrity through JWT authentication.

 ## Technologies